sathomas/jsDataV.is/src/text/ch6/02-svg.md

 </table>
 ```

-Initially that table won't be visible.
+Initially, we don't want that table to be visible.

 ``` {.css .numberLines}
 table#details {